fmayer/asynchia/doc/dsl_tutorial.rst

 Let us henceforth consider the following simple example::

-    from asynchia.dsl import b, SBLFLSE
+    from asynchia.dsl import s, SBLFLSE
     e = s.L() + s.B() + LFLSE(0)

 This might appear utterly complicated at first glance, but it is not.
-The first statement imports b (which is a container for binary numeric types) and LFLSE which expands to lookback fixed-length string-expression.
+The first statement imports s (which is a container for binary numeric types) and LFLSE which expands to lookback fixed-length string-expression.

 The expression (which is the second statement) describes a packet which